Azure/ResourceModules/modules/key-vault/vault/key/README.md

 | [`rotationPolicy`](#parameter-rotationpolicy) | object | Key rotation policy properties object. |
 | [`tags`](#parameter-tags) | object | Resource tags. |

+### Parameter: `name`

+The name of the key.

+- Required: Yes
+- Type: string

+### Parameter: `keyVaultName`

+The name of the parent key vault.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `attributesEnabled`

 Determines whether the object is enabled.

 - Required: No
 - Type: bool
 - Default: `True`